poseidon-framework/poseidon-framework.github.io/trident.md

 - Correspondence of sample IDs in `.janno` and .ssf.
 - Correspondence of sample and group IDs in `.janno` and genotype data files.

-In fact much of this validation already runs as part of the general package reading pipeline invoked for other `.trident` subcommands (e.g. `forge`). `validate` is meant to be more thorough and brittle, though, and will explicitly fail if even a single package is broken.
+In fact much of this validation already runs as part of the general package reading pipeline invoked for other `trident` subcommands (e.g. `forge`). `validate` is meant to be more thorough and brittle, though, and will explicitly fail if even a single package is broken.
 For special cases more flexibility can be enabled with the options `--ignoreDuplicates`, `--ignoreChecksums` and `--ignorePoseidonVersion`.

 Remember to run `validate` with `--debug` to get more information in case the default output is not sufficient to analyse an issue.